 Professor North visited Avebury looking for star alignments but found precious few of them.

-Furthermore, he disregarded those he encountered along West Kennet Avenue in favour of alignments on the moon.
+Furthermore, he disregarded those he encountered along West Kennet Avenue in favour of alignments on the minor moon.

 Male and female stones - astronomical alignments on the moon - Niedermendig Lava from Germany -- boys buried with beaker pottery and other dedications beneath the megaliths of the WKA.

-28. The accuracy of our West Kennet Avenue survey can be attributed to a combination of Bing Maps, Ordinance Survey, and aerial photography from Google Earth.
+25. The accuracy of our West Kennet Avenue survey can be attributed to a combination of Bing Maps, Ordinance Survey, and aerial photography from Google Earth.

 Tellingly, the strange twist in the avenue where it exits the henge causes stone pair six of this umbilical to pass through some water-logged ground.
+Indeed, so does Stonehenge's Avenue.

 The first proof came with the realisation that Woodhenge, near Stonehenge, was a moon-egg.
 "Stonehenge Secrets 2007," by yours truly (in the major libraries but out of print.)